dk14/wolfram-mega/docs/dsl.md

 > Many IRL financial instruments are possible with this approach, as long as mafia has PoW-issued id to not let mafia conspire with either party, or become lazy.
 In order to ackuire such id, mafia can become special Mega-oracle.
 As Mega-oracle mafia would only have a single possible outcome to attest to, and would only be able to answer very specific questions.
 Mafia would be accountable since PoW-reports can be filed against it.

-> Note: Third-party oracle can be avoided with Schnorr adaptor signatures.
-One of the parties (or both) can reveal "proof of empty pockets" for pre-agreed wallets, so mafia would lose incentive automatically if pockets are empty.

 ### Mutually Assured Destruction (MAD)